ipeternella/strukts/README.md

 - `GoogleTest` library for tests
 - `GoogleMock` library for tests

-CMake downloads, compiles and links these dependencies automatically when building Strukts.
+Don't worry: this repo's CMake file downloads, compiles and links these dependencies automatically when building the lib tests.

 ## Compiling Strukts